Scientific Name

 How to Grow and Care

 Stapeliads are relatively easy to grow.
 However, they should be treated as outdoor plants as they will easily rot indoors and cannot flower without exposure to outdoor temperature fluctuations.
 They should be grown under cover so that watering can be controlled.
 They require a reasonable amount of sunlight to promote flowering and maintain a well-shaped plant.
 Very shady positions will produce very poor flowering.
-Stapeliads come from climates where they survive extremely high temperatures in the summer months, so most growth is in spring and autumn, with flowering in autumn when the weather starts to cool down.
-In the growing season, water in moderation when needed, making sure soil is fairly dried out between waterings.
+Stapeliads come from climates where they survive extremely high temperatures in the summer months, so most growth is in spring and fall, with flowering in fall when the weather starts to cool down.
+In the growing season, water is in moderation when needed, ensuring the soil is pretty dried out between waterings.
 Do not water between November 1 and March 1.
 Fertilize lightly, if at all, to prevent overly lush and weak stems.

 See more at How to Grow and Care for Stapeliads.